 Dr Nigel Strudwick is an Egyptologist whose interests lie in the Old Kingdom and in the archaeology and history of Thebes.
 He has worked in universities and museums, and has excavated on the West Bank of Thebes since 1984, working for several seasons on the tomb of Senneferi (TT99).
 He has published many books and articles on these topics, including publications of Theban tombs as well as more popular works such as “Thebes in Egypt” with Helen Strudwick.

-10.35 Thebes from Prehistory to the end of the First Intermediate Period
+Thebes from prehistory to the end of the First Intermediate Period